MonsterGirl’s 150 Days of Classic Horror #99 The Man Who Laughs 1928 & The Unknown 1927

 Film Review from 1928 — “…The picture is undeniably better than The Hunchback of Notre Dame… Conrad Veidt’s impersonation of the laughing man is at least as good as anything Lon Chaney ever did with the aid of makeup.
 Baclanova’s portrayal of the loose duchess is without parallel and burns holes in the screen….”
 Motion Picture World 13 October 1928

-Conrad Veidt not only plays Gwynplaine but also portrays his father the wild-eyed Scottish nobleman Lord Clancharlie who is sent to the Iron Lady by King James II and sentenced to death for political defection.
-His young son to suffer the sins of the father.
+Conrad Veidt not only plays Gwynplaine but also portrays his father, the wild-eyed Scottish nobleman Lord Clancharlie, who is sent to the Iron Lady by King James II and sentenced to death for political defection.
+His young son would suffer the sins of the father.

-Universal Studios had their heyday with monsters at their studio with Frankenstein and Dracula beginning in the 1930s.
+Universal Studios had its heyday with monsters at its studio, with Frankenstein and Dracula beginning in the 1930s.
 But during the silent era, the big feature was The Hunchback of Notre Dame (1923).
-Here The Man Who Laughs lent primarily to the talents of an actor who could express himself through the art of pantomime as only Lon Chaney could have.
-The character of Gwynplaine cannot speak ordinarily or alter his intensely forged smile framed and accentuated by the use of lipstick around a wide mountain of grinning teeth.
+Here, The Man Who Laughs lent primarily to the talents of an actor who could express himself through the art of pantomime as only Lon Chaney could have.
+The character of Gwynplaine cannot speak ordinarily or alter his intensely forged smile, framed and accentuated by the use of lipstick around a wide mountain of grinning teeth.
 This would pose a challenging limitation to any actor.
 Conrad Veidt had already proven he had the essential force within him to limit facial expressions to convey his mood.

-Veidt’s incredible command of just his eyes as the source of his power — the place where his identity springs from are extraordinary.
+Veidt’s incredible command of just his eyes as the source of his power — the place where his identity springs from is extraordinary.
 He utilizes scarves and handkerchiefs, sleeves, and Dea’s hair to block anyone’s sight of his mouth.
-It’s a very thoughtful and purposeful mechanism but is not done in a way that is artifice.
+It’s a very thoughtful and purposeful mechanism, but is not done in a way that is artifice.
 He uses his eyes to create the semblance that he is a complete man.
 This conflict is saddening to us as we gaze upon him and understand his inner pain.
-The only way he can become whole especially when he is closest to Dea is when he covers his mouth.
+The only way he can become whole, especially when he is closest to Dea, is when he covers his mouth.
 Veidt is masterful at telegraphing his conflict to us over his outer reality and his inner desires.

 The American version of the film also considered featuring Ernest Torrence as Gwynplaine and Mary Philbin who had wonderful success as Christine Daae in Gaston Leroux’s Phantom of the Opera in 1925, she was perfect to play the lovely Dea.